Case Study-5 – Construction Materials Manufacturer

 In order to establish a successful strategy for future growth more definition is required of sales goals per estimator, and per market segment – health care, industrial, commercial, institutional – and per service/product type.
 Sales of the service/ product types will be separated in the 2015 financial statements, providing a good starting point for future planning.
 Specific revenue goals have been set for each estimator in 2015.
 This will be tracked on a quarterly basis, and are tied to an incentive plan, which promotes volume growth at a targeted gross profit

 With the emerging strength of the economy in the aftermath of the 2008 recession, the Company is in a good position to grow and gain market share through the development and implementation of the new market strategies and improved sales and organizational effectiveness.
 It is the belief of the management team that a well-established company with a superior marketing program can outdistance its competitors.

 Competitors in the industry tend to depend on existing networks and established clients.
 Their marketing mix is usually low-tech, high touch oriented.
 But they are dealing with sophisticated property managers and developers who communicate daily through advanced electronic technologies built around business application software, the Internet, videos, e-mail, and websites.
-By developing improved electronic and digital promotional tools built into their website, the Company can stand out from the pack.
+By developing improved electronic and digital promotional tools built into its website, the Company can stand out from the pack.